Table of Contents

 This code is for more focused, problem-solving work.
 You’re not just relaxing tissue but addressing specific issues like joint stiffness, fascial restrictions, or chronic pain points.

-For example, if a client comes in with a frozen shoulder, and you spend 15 minutes applying sustained pressure to the subscapularis or use a pin-and-stretch technique on the pec minor to improve joint mobility, that’s 97140.
+For example, if a client comes in with a frozen shoulder, and you spend 15 minutes applying sustained pressure to the subscapularis or use a pin-and-stretch technique on the pectoralis minor to improve joint mobility, that’s 97140.

-Same goes for trigger point therapy or any soft tissue work that’s part of a treatment plan.
+The same goes for trigger point therapy or any soft tissue work that’s part of a treatment plan.
 Like 97124, this is also a 15-minute timed code.

 But you can’t bill it for the same area at the same time as 97124.
 So if you’re doing Swedish massage on the upper back and manual therapy on the left shoulder, be specific about it in your notes.